nithyanatarajan/404-architectsnotfound/docs/Characteristics.md

 **Definition**: Low latency and fast response times.

-- Redis + Mongo reduce live query times
-- Pre-synced slot data avoids API bottlenecks
+- Redis used for sub-second slot lookups
+- MongoDB used as pre-populated cache for larger query datasets
-- Tracing and profiling enabled during runtime
+- Avoids live queries to external APIs during runtime

 ---

 ## 🧩 Additional Characteristics

-### 🟡 Feasibility
+### 🟡 AI Augmentation

-- Kafka makes the event-driven approach viable without major dependencies
+- AI/LLM tools (e.g., Gemini, Ollama) used for summarization, anomaly alerts, and chatbot intent handling
+- Outputs are non-blocking and surfaced in UI/reporting
+- Tooling is provider-agnostic and modular

-### 🟡 Abstraction
+### 🟡 DLQ Visibility

-- Each service owns its domain and communicates via events or APIs
+- DLQs are exposed to authorized users via the dashboard
+- Manual or automated replay mechanisms can be triggered
+- Alerts are configurable and RBAC-scoped

 ---

-✅ *This profile reflects a resilient, secure, and evolvable cloud-native system focused on quality-of-service and safe extensibility.*
+✅ *This profile reflects a resilient, secure, AI-augmented cloud-native system optimized for async workflows and human-centric override capabilities.*